MartaCaffagnini/Bank-API/README.md

 The envs for the database connection are also specified into this file.

-It's mandatory to have a MySQL server instance up and running, but the application will take care of the rest.
+It's mandatory to have a MySQL server instance up and running and a created database at the url specified in the `application.properties` file.
+The application will take care of the rest.

 Use `mvn spring-boot:stop clean package spring-boot:start` to start or restart the server